 Artificial Archaeological Artifacts (2016-06-07)

 Archaeology and anthropology strike me as an example of conjoined twin, humanity-science border blurring ways of creating knowledge.
 "Conjoined twin" because depending which textbooks you read, or if you have taken a formal degree in either one, which school you were trained in, they may be considered separate (european) or archaeology is subsumed under anthropology (Boasian).
 The second idea is actually quite strange, because archaeology is far older than anthropology.
-For example, in China their second period of archaeological activity began with the seventeenth century.
+For example, in china their second period of archaeological activity began with the seventeenth century.
 Yes, that's second period.
-If we consider merely the systematic collection of objects for display in some sort of museum-like environment, then some scholars argue that the first such place in the written record is the museum of Ennigaldi-Nanna in Ur (now Iraq), dated to approximately 530 BCE.
+If we consider merely the systematic collection of objects for display in some sort of museum-like environment, then some scholars argue that the first such place in the written record is the museum of Ennigaldi-Nanna in Ur (now iraq), dated to approximately 530 BCE.
 This example is more controversial, but it does reiterate the point that human curiosity about vanished ancestors and attempts to understand and recreate how they lived go a long ways back.
 It took much more time and newer circumstances for humans to invent anthropology, which tends to be oriented towards living peoples, not vanished ones.
 By this I don't mean that no one ever tried to study other living peoples who were foreign to them.
 Merchants and other travellers have always had an interest in at least picking up the practicalities, and some of them wrote extensively.

 What truly drove the creation of anthropology though, was a shift in the scope and nature of colonialism.
-Colonialism became a huge industry with an more or less explicit mandate to exploit and destroy "lesser peoples" and make room for the expansion of "superior" europeans.
+Colonialism became a huge industry with a more or less explicit mandate to exploit and destroy "lesser peoples" and make room for the expansion of "superior" europeans.
 A sort of proto-anthropology grew up post the year everyone in the americas has drummed into them from early childhood, 1492.
 The purpose of this proto-anthropology was to enable europeans to win footholds in the americas, and then spread back into africa along with the increase of the transatlantic slave trade.
 It had no name as such, and for a long time such study of "the savages" was left almost exclusively to traders and missionaries.
 This all changed when it began to seem to europeans that Natives everywhere were finally dying out, taking their unique languages and cultures with them.
 Scholars looked on with alarm, because here was irreplaceable knowledge escaping before their very eyes for lack of attention.
 Today we would be prone to reading this as "some knowledge or practice we could market is getting away!" but in the nineteenth century when the development of anthropology proper, including the use of that term, it was more about knowledge, and the sense of control having knowledge gave that was at issue.

 Now famous figures like Franz Boas leap to the fore, busily pestering Elders for stories to fill up monographs and robbing graves and villages for artifacts to fill up museums.
 At the time, none of these scholars seemed terribly troubled about taking advantage of the desperation of peoples who had been decimated by infectious disease and actively prevented by racism and enclosure from providing for themselves except by selling whatever they could for cash they could use to buy food.
 Somehow for those scholars, a non-christian burial didn't count as a grave that should not be desecrated, and they happily filled crates with spiritually potent masks and regalia for shipping.
 Each object, each story, and far, far too many ancestors, were stripped from their home in a community of people.
 At first minimal provenience information was noted, basically because of the "salvage paradigm" which dictated grabbing as much as possible as quickly as possible.
 Perhaps the people involved believed that they could reconstruct the rest afterwards when they had more time.
 And why shouldn't they, when they had a successful model of how to do it from archaeology?